DragonRidersUnite/book/src/introduction.md

 🚧 _Building Games with DragonRuby_ is almost done.
 Expect a few typos, issues, and incompleteness while it gets settled into v1.0. 🚧

 This book is aimed at new game developers who are interested in learning to code and build games.
-If you've written code before, especially Ruby, then you'll have a bit of a headstart.
+If you've written code before, especially Ruby, then you'll have a bit of a head start.
 But the concepts in this book are beginner friendly.
 Whether you're new to game dev or just DragonRuby Game Toolkit, you'll have made a finished game by the end of this.

 You need no prior experience with programming or game making to follow this book.